notMarque/RomiOnSpeed/Mechanical Design Documentation.md

 ![[Pasted image 20250506154139.png]]
 The third version designed was the best.
 ![[Pasted image 20250506154311.png]]
+## CAD
+The full CAD model of the dev module is available at  https://grabcad.com/library/3dp-differential-swerve-drive-1
 ### Lifter
 We opted to implement a simple arm lifter for manipulating baskets.
 The angled comb design was chosen to accommodate baskets with handles of different height without letting them slide up and down the arm.
 ![[Pasted image 20250506154807.png]]